Sid-darthvader/Tide_Receipt_Matching/README.md

 So as we can see, balancing the dataset using synthetic data does not lead to good results.
 While xgboost is able to obtain a really high recall, unfortunately it comes at the cost of precision.
 On the other hand, the original dataset seems to offer a more balanced precision-recall score.

-We proceed with the imbalanced dataset for all further tasks.
+We proceed with the imbalanced dataset('df_cleaned.csv') for all further tasks.

 ### Shortlisted Models
 Based on the 10-fold CV results and some other conditions (details in the Modeling notebook), we shortlist the following 3 models and tune their hyperparameters using randomized grid search and finally evaluate their performance on a holdout set: